narwhalacademy/zebra-crossing/README.md

 *Remember: Information removal requests takes time to process and often require repeated attempts.*

+- Use [Google's Results About You](https://myactivity.google.com/results-about-you) tool to scan for websites that list your name, phone number, home address and/or email together, and request that they be removed from Google search results.
-- Ask [Google](https://support.google.com/websearch/troubleshooter/3111061?hl=en) and [Bing](https://www.microsoft.com/en-ca/concern/bing) and Bing to remove search results pointing to pages with your personal information on them.
+- Ask [Google](https://support.google.com/websearch/troubleshooter/3111061?hl=en) and [Bing](https://www.microsoft.com/en-ca/concern/bing) to remove search results pointing to pages with your personal information on them.
+- [Ask Google Maps](https://support.google.com/maps/answer/15439776) to blur out their Street View image of your home.
 - Remove any local business reviews you’ve left on Google Maps, Yelp, etc. They might point to your home or frequently visited places.
 - Follow the Cyber Civil Rights Initiative’s [guide to get policy-violating posts/media removed from social networks](https://www.cybercivilrights.org/online-removal).
 - If you want to do it yourself, check out Yael Grauer’s [BADBOOL](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List).
-(To be 100% thorough, use this on top of paid services.)
+(To be 100% thorough, use this on top of paid services with Yael's [Fill in the Gaps chart](https://docs.google.com/spreadsheets/d/115L6LpQg_UX638IyUfdwGhRS7dIU3lKwz6fjAcDtE-0/).)
 - If you’re willing to pay 💰, [BADBOOL](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List?tab=readme-ov-file#additional-options-paid-and-free) recommends using [EasyOptOuts](https://easyoptouts.com/) to remove your information from English-language public and paywalled sites.
 - If you live in the US, [Consumer Reports’ Permission Slip app](https://www.permissionslipcr.com/) (iOS only) helps automate removal requests to 40+ US companies.